3 Ways Bangladeshi Startups Are Using Social Media

 1. Analysis of Competitors

 When you initially planned to penetrate a market, a fair share of your pre-launch surveys may have highlighted your competitors.
-They must have had to go through similar, if not the same milestones at early stages of their operations.
+They must have had to go through similar, if not the same milestones at the early stages of their operations.
 Therefore their leg-work could give you a head-start into your business planning.
-The idea is not to just copy their strategies, but to gain from their research and design yours better.
-For example, boutiques, small coffee shops and such local businesses, can benefit from the understanding of what kind of networks, messages or contents are engaging their target audience.
+The idea is not to just copy their strategies but to gain from their research and design yours better.
+For example, boutiques, small coffee shops, and such local businesses, can benefit from the understanding of what kind of networks, messages, or contents are engaging their target audience.
 The smart and new startups bursting into the scene are all leveraging competitor analysis to take their work ahead before even launching their company.

 2. Monitoring Customer Behavior

 Simple statistics come in handy here.
 Every set of audiences has various patterns in their habits and response levels to brands.
 You can use Google Analytics and other social media tools to find out what strategies work in your industry, when do most of your customers come online, what is the average age of your engaged audience, etc. Using these statistics, you can easily figure out the best timing to make posts and the perfect category of content to create.
 In fact, it can also reduce your advertising costs because this enables you to narrow down your target market and efficiently reaches only your potential customers and in the right hours of the day.
 This, in turn, can boost your sales and increase your ROI.
 The early movers in the digital world are already making the best of the analytics available to them.

 3. Appreciate Feedback Loop